 Growing up, I saw a lot of anger.
 I saw the way it affected other people and I knew how it made me feel.
-Seeing someone heavily expressing their anger on me, made me push any emotion I had like that to the deepest part of my mind.
+Being on the receiving end of someone else's anger made me push any emotion I had like that to the deepest part of my mind.

 I didn’t want to risk hurting anyone, but I ended up hurting myself.

-There are ways to let out your anger without creating that negative response that you avoid.
+There are ways to let out your anger without creating the negative response that you want to avoid.
 You don’t need to attack another person.